watertap-org/watertap/docs/background/what_is_watertap.rst

 ^^^^^^^^^^

 NAWI’s objective is to advance early-stage water treatment technologies and enable the treatment of non-traditional water sources.
-As part of these efforts, NAWI is funding the development of Proteuslib to predict the performance and cost of next-generation desalination systems and aid in their design and operation.
+As part of these efforts, NAWI is funding the development of WaterTAP to predict the performance and cost of next-generation desalination systems and aid in their design and operation.
-Through the development of Proteuslib, NAWI is seeking to provide the broader water research community an integrated, open source modeling and simulation capability to evaluate water treatment options and identify high impact opportunities for innovation including novel materials, processes, and networks.
+Through the development of WaterTAP, NAWI is seeking to provide the broader water research community an integrated, open source modeling and simulation capability to evaluate water treatment options and identify high impact opportunities for innovation including novel materials, processes, and networks.

 IDAES
 ^^^^^

-Proteuslib is based on the `Institute of Design of Advanced Energy Systems (IDAES) Integrated Platform <https://idaes.org/>`_, which is an advanced process systems engineering tool developed by the U.S. Department of Energy.
+WaterTAP is based on the `Institute of Design of Advanced Energy Systems (IDAES) Integrated Platform <https://idaes.org/>`_, which is an advanced process systems engineering tool developed by the U.S. Department of Energy.
 This platform provides significant benefits over traditional modeling approaches because it supports equation-oriented algebraic modeling, open-source and commercial solvers, libraries of process units and property packages, and a diverse set of analysis tools,